 When your combined income is only average and you want to save enough to retire early you make choices.
 Our choices may be different from the masses.
 We did not give anything up.
 We chose to travel.
 I am sure we spent well over a quarter of a million dollars on travel.
 It was worth every penny.
 For us it was the best choice.
 If we got to start over we would do it again.

-Enjoying a late February 2015 walk at a local park.
+Marilyn and I enjoying a late February 2015 walk at a local park.

 My name is Russ Leonard.
-I retired at 57 years of age and have been married to my beautiful wife since 1978.
+I retired at 57 years of age and have been married to my beautiful wife Marilyn since 1978.
 On 6-27-14, I retired after a long career in Manufacturing, Management and Engineering.
 I don't have a large pension and I never inherited a dime.
 I never had a financial planner.
 I had a good middle class income and my wife worked primarily part time throughout our marriage.
 My wife retired on 10-31-15.
 We have lived a happy and modest life.
 We live in the same 1700 sq' house that we first moved into right after our Honeymoon.
 We spend money on the things that we truly need and enjoy.
 In our 37+ years together we have gone on over 100 major vacations.